 - Bullying, Harassment, and Discrimination of Immigrant Students in NYC Schools, available in English, Spanish, Arabic, Bengali, Chinese, French, Haitian Creole, Russian, and Urdu

 Getting Your Child’s School Transcripts and Documents Translated into Your Language:

 AFC’s Immigrant Students’ Rights Project is partnering with New York Lawyers for the Public Interest to ensure immigrant parents of students with disabilities receive the translation and interpretation services they need to participate meaningfully in their children’s education.

-- Click on the links for interpretation and translation fact sheets on language access in English, Spanish, Albanian, Arabic, Bengali, Chinese, French, Korean, Haitian-Creole, Polish, Punjabi, Russian, or Urdu.
+- Download fact sheets on language access in English, Spanish, Albanian, Arabic, Bengali, Chinese, French, Korean, Haitian-Creole, Polish, Punjabi, Russian, or Urdu.

-- Click the parent or advocate request letters to request interpretation and translation of important special education information:
+- Request interpretation and translation of important special education information:

 Students with Interrupted Formal Education (SIFE)